The Four Feathers (1929 film): Production

-The picture has the distinction of being one of the last major Hollywood pictures of the silent era.
-It was also released by Paramount Pictures in a version with a Movietone soundtrack with music and sound effects only.
+The picture has the distinction of being one of the last major Hollywood pictures to be released without audible dialogue.
+The soundtrack was recorded by Paramount Pictures using the Western Electric Sound System recording process.
+The synchronized film featured a musical score with sound effects.
 The studio considered making it a full talkie, and acquired the dialogue rights to the story for an additional $2,500 on top of the silent rights for which they had paid $12,500.

 The book the film was based on, The Four Feathers (1902), was one of the only books in Cooper's possession while he served as a volunteer for the Polish resistance in Kościuszko's Squadron.
 Cooper found the book inspirational.
 Kamran Rastegar, associate professor of Arabic and comparative literature at Tufts University, noted several parallels between Cooper's life and that of the protagonist of Four Feathers: both were born into military families, expelled from naval colleges, voluntarily enlisted, and escaped from military prisons.
 Cooper embraced the ideology both of the masculine ideal and the colonial idea that white men had a right to rule over others.

 Cooper, Shoedsack, and Shoedsack's wife, Ruth Rose, traveled to Tanzania and Sudan to shoot parts of the film in 1927.
 Cooper wrote "Two Fighting Tribes of Sudan" for a 1929 National Geographic article using material from the expedition.
 Film from the expedition was interweaved with parts shot on sets in Hollywood.
 Actors were not transported to Sudan, which helped reduce filming costs.
 Four Feathers was one of the first films to use this technique.
 Cooper oversaw trapping hippopotamuses for a scene where they stampede into a river, and three people died in the process.
 After a few native villagers went home during the trapping of hippos, Cooper beat "every native he could find."
 Cooper observed the baboons for three months before capturing them, and his notes filled 800 pages.
 Cooper also put baboons on a suspension bridge over a river and cut it down in order to film them trying to swim to safety.
 Back in California, the producers built a large camp between Palm Springs and Indio to shoot the actors themselves in fight scenes.
 Cooper and Shoedsack hired African-Americans from Los Angeles to stand in for Hadendoan Sudanese men.

-Adolph Zukor, Paramont studio head, insisted on the film being silent, though directors wanted it to be a talkie.
-The film was billed as the "last of the big silent films" even though it had a soundtrack and sound effects.
+Adolph Zukor, Paramount studio head, insisted on the film having no talking sequences, even though the directors wanted it to be a talkie.
+The film has been billed as the "last of the big silent films" even though it had a soundtrack and sound effects.
 According to Thomas Schatz, producer Selznick saved the film from disaster by conducting retakes and reediting the film after its initial preview.
 Cooper requested that Selznick stay off of the set, and Selznick complied.
 However, Cooper was supposed to approve of Selznik's edits, but was away during postproduction of The Four Feathers.
 He disliked the new takes.